audreyt/ethercalc/API.md

 Replace the page with a serialization in SocialCalc save format.

 + Request (text/x-socialcalc)
 + Response 200

+## Overwrite with Excel XML [PUT]

+Replace the page with a serialization in Excel XML format.

++ Request (application/vnd.openxmlformats-officedocument.spreadsheetml.sheet)
++ Response 200

 ## Post Commands [POST]